RustFields/rustfields.github.io/design/detailed-design.md

 ## Scafi-core

 ### Language

-It is all based on the `Language` trait, composed by the main constructs, that are the followings.
+We decided to keep the core language constructs under a common `Language` trait that can be mixed in with other traits in order to make possible to use the core constructs inside code.
+The core language constructs are the following:

 #### Rep
 Rep captures state evolution, starting from an `init` value that is updated each round through `fun`.